-The following few days will include additional pre-class activities, until classes begin on June 11th.
+The following few days will include additional pre-class activities, until classes begin.
 For the rest of the program, you will be living on campus going to class and exploring the city as a student in London.
-We will provide excursions and cultural activities throughout your three weeks, which you will attend with other students on the program.
+We will provide excursions and cultural activities throughout your time in London, which you will attend with other students on the program.

 London Site Director